vcucek/fb/README.md

- V  : mark all files in current folder c  : copy marked files to clipboard as command arguments y  : add marked files to selection yy : add current file to selection x  : clear selection and marked files
+ V  : mark all files in current folder c  : copy marked files to clipboard as command arguments y  : add marked files to selection
+ Y : append marked files to selection x  : clear selection and marked files

 Selection: